Derek Chauvin should not have knelt on George Floyd’s neck after he stopped resisting, former sergeant testifies

 She also testified that Floyd had tested positive for the coronavirus in late March 2020.

-Afterward, the jury heard from emergency workers who responded to the scene — including two paramedics who testified they believed Floyd was dead as they observed him lying motionless under the weight of three police officers.
+Afterward, the jury heard from emergency workers who responded to the scene — including two paramedics who testified that they believed Floyd was dead as they observed him lying motionless under the weight of three police officers.

 Derek Smith, a paramedic with Hennepin County EMS, recalled checking Floyd’s pulse, as Chauvin’s knee remained on his neck, and not finding one.
 He also checked the man’s pupils, which were dilated.

-“I looked to my partner, I told him, ‘I think he’s dead,’” Smith testified.
+“I looked to my partner.
+I told him, ‘I think he’s dead,’” Smith testified.
 “In a living person, there should be a pulse there.
 I did not feel one.”

-Seth Bravinder, another paramedic, said he’d already suspected Floyd was dead, just from looking at him because he wasn’t breathing.
+Seth Bravinder, another paramedic, said he had already suspected Floyd was dead, just from looking at him, because he wasn’t breathing.
 The jury was shown video of Bravinder nudging Chauvin to get the officer to remove his knee from Floyd’s neck so that he could be loaded onto a gurney.

 Bravinder recalled grabbing Floyd’s head to keep it from slamming onto the pavement because he was “limp.”

-Meryl Kornfield, Timothy Bella, and Kim Bellware contributed to this report.
+Meryl Kornfield, Timothy Bella and Kim Bellware contributed to this report.